wharfkit/docs/wharf/UserInterface.md

 }
 ```

+To break this down:
-- The `title` is provided as a header for the display that will be rendered to the user.
+- The `title` is provided as a header for the display that will be rendered to the user
-- A `body` may optionally be defined with a text-based description of what you are prompting for.
+- A `body` may optionally be defined with a text-based description of what you are prompting for
-- The `elements` array consists of one or more `PromptElement` instances, which instruct the `UserInterface` how to present this prompt to the user.
+- The `elements` array consists of one or more `PromptElement` instances, which instruct the `UserInterface` how to present this prompt to the user

 The `PromptElement` array is an object defined as follows: